alexandre-touret/rest-apis-versioning-solution-old/docs/01-without_versioning.md

 You can also use the scripts located in the [bin](../bin) folder.

+Here are some examples of the functionalities provided:

 * Get a Random Book

 You can get a random book by running this command: